Ragmthy/gralhix_osint_exercises/OSINT Exercise 17/OSINT Exercise 017.md

 ![image](ans_pics/greg_date_art3.png)

-Therefore, publication dates of the articles, in Gregorian form are: </br>
+Therefore, the publication dates of the articles, in the Gregorian form are: </br>
 1. 1st March, 2020
 2. 31st January, 2016
 3. 21st February, 2023